9-FS/nhentai_archivist/readme.md

 1. Execute the program once.
 This will create a default `cookies.json`.
 1. Go to https://nhentai.net/.
 Clear the cloudflare prompt.
 1. Open the developer console with F12.
-1. Go to the tab "Sotrage".
+1. Go to the tab "Storage".
 On the left side expand "Cookies".
 Click on "https://nhentai.net".
 1. Copy the cookie values into the `cookies.json`.
 1. Execute the program again.
 This will create a default `headers.json`.
 1. Go to https://www.whatismybrowser.com/detect/what-is-my-user-agent/ and copy your user agent into `headers.json`.